Research Review

 The AI system utilizes an artificial neural network that has been trained through extensive interaction with various objects.
 This training enables the bionic hand to recognize different items and automatically select the appropriate grip type and finger positioning.
 Unlike traditional systems that require manual toggling between user and machine control, this shared control mechanism allows users to maintain authority while benefiting from AI assistance.
 The AI subtly adjusts grip strength and positioning based on real-time data, creating a seamless interaction that feels intuitive for the user.

 In trials involving both intact individuals and amputees, the AI co-pilot demonstrated impressive results.
-Success rates for tasks involving fragile objects soared from a mere 10-20% without AI assistance to an astonishing 80-90% when the AI was engaged.
 Participants reported reduced cognitive load, allowing them to focus more on their tasks rather than on controlling the prosthetic hand.
-Feedback from amputees likened the experience to having an internal assistant, greatly improving their confidence and performance.
+Feedback from amputees likened the experience to having a built-in assistant, greatly improving their confidence and performance.

 Future Directions and Implications